Project Summary: Conservation

 Conserving the Picturesque

-The Our Picturesque Landscape Project is undertaking a scheme of sustainable woodland management work around the Pontcysyllte Aqueduct to carefully reveal some of the key views of and from the World Heritage Site.
+The Our Picturesque Landscape Project has undertaken a scheme of sustainable woodland management work to carefully reveal some of the key views of and from the World Heritage Site and beyond.
 The thinning work will ensure there is a mixture of native species and a varied age structure of trees which will benefit the wildlife, trees and plants within the woodlands.
 This is part of a wider programme of revealing key views of the world heritage site and encouraging biodiversity in particular around Pontcysyllte, Chirk and Horseshoe Falls.

 The project will also seek innovative solutions to reducing congestion, access and erosion issues at some of our most fragile sites.